MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/22-search-staff-profiles/readme.md

 To successfully complete this user story, the following criteria must be met:

-    - Admins can input staff details such as name, contact information, and specialization.
+    - Admins can search staff profiles by attributes such as name, email, or specialization.
-    - A unique staff ID (License Number) is generated upon profile creation.
+    - The system displays search results in a list view with key staff information (name, email, specialization).
-    - The system ensures that the staff’s email and phone number are unique.
+    - Admins can select a profile from the list to view, edit, or deactivate.
-    - The profile is stored securely, and access is based on role-based permissions.
+    - The search results are paginated, and filters are available for refining the search results.

 ## 5. Dependencies

 This user story relies on the following API functionalities:

--   To add a staff to hospital's roster:
+-   To search a staff profile:
     ```
-    PUT /staff
+    GET /staff
     ```

 ## 6. Definition of Ready (DoR)